quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Support for Latency Monitoring

-Network administrators often find difficult to monitor the behavior of encrypted protocols.
-Bandwidth can be monitored by observing the flow of encrypted packets, but the usal tools for monitoring latency require observing packet numbers and acknowledgements, which in QUIC are encrypted.
+Network administrators have difficulties monitoring the behavior of encrypted protocols.
+Bandwidth can be monitored by observing the flow of encrypted packets, but the usual tools for monitoring latency require observing packet numbers and acknowledgements, which in QUIC are encrypted.
-QUIC packets include a clear text latency spin bit that enables monitoring of latency by observing packets in transit.
+QUIC packets enable monitoring of latency by including a clear text latency spin bit that is reflected between peers.

 # Versions {#versions}